Amsterdam Museum in the Hermitage

 Over 250 objects are displayed here, giving the visitor a multifaceted picture of the many histories of the city of Amsterdam: classic icons from the city's collection by Lingelbach and Rembrandt, but also emerging artists such as Raquel Haver, Natasja Kensmil and Brian Elstak.

 There is also room for smaller exhibitions that tell the stories of the city today.
-From Welcome to the Northside to Colonial Stories and Collecting the City, which change every six months and make room for new narrators and new stories from the city of Amsterdam.
+From Continue This Thread to The Maasdamme Collection and Collecting the City, which change every six months and make room for new narrators and new stories from the city of Amsterdam.

-Outdoor exhibitions will be on display in the courtyard, free of charge.
-The Amsterdam Museum will also organize an extensive education and public program in its temporary home at the Hermitage.
+The Amsterdam Museum is also hosting an extensive education and public program in its temporary home at the Hermitage.